 Buses to Shirakawagō

 From Takayama, take another bus to Shirakawagō.
-This 50 minute-long journey costs ¥2,600 one way.
+This 50 minute-long journey costs about ¥2,600 one way.
 Buses leave six times per day and you can book a seat online.
-Quick math: That’s a total of ¥8,600 on average for a 6.5-hour trip.
+Quick math: That’s a total of ¥8,600 on average, for a 6.5-hour trip.

 If coming from Kanazawa, there are buses that leave regularly from the east exit of Kanazawa Station for Shirakawagō.
 The tickets can be booked online.
-The journey takes 1 hour and 15 minutes and the fare is ¥2,600.
+The journey takes 1 hour and 15 minutes, and the fare is roughly ¥2,600.

-Willer Bus and Kosoku Bus both run from major locations — including Tokyo — to Takayama and other areas in the Hida reigion of Gifu, so check out the routes and seats available.
+Willer Bus and Kosoku Bus both run from major locations — including Tokyo — to Takayama and other areas in the Hida region of Gifu.

 Trains to Shirakawagō